Decarbonizing the Built Environment Through Heritage (DBTH)

 background

-Communities and organizations worldwide are demonstrating the benefits of heritage-based building decarbonization.
-While often perceived as a liability, existing buildings offer huge potential for climate action.
-And yet, policies and regulations often favor new construction, leaving aside or actively creating barriers to decarbonization through cultural heritage.
+Often perceived as a climate liability, heritage buildings and practices offer tremendous potential to mitigate greenhouse gas emissions directly and to catalyze societal change toward a climate positive future.
+And yet, policies and regulations often favor new construction and new technology, leaving aside or actively creating barriers to decarbonization through cultural heritage.

-DBTH will work with communities, heritage practitioners and educators to gather replicable solutions.
+DBTH, led by Built Buildings Lab in collaboration with Architecture 2030 and the University of Lagos Architecture and Urbanism Hub, will work with communities, heritage practitioners and educators to gather replicable solutions.
 It will provide insight into implementation barriers, assess policy and practice levers, provide communications resources to empower regional and global advocates, and deploy targeted outreach to advance high-impact, heritage-based decarbonization strategies across the building sector.

 Prepare cultural heritage advocates to transform building decarbonization knowledge and policy locally, nationally, and globally.